AMANKUMAR7777/genzOS/README.md

+>Note: I have used AI to optimize and clean up my code and for few more features.
+The main logic and structure were written by me — I just needed help making it less messy.
 # GenzOS

 **GenzOS** is a fake, web-based operating system that is based on questionable humor of Gen Z, along with a bit of Italian brainrot.
 It’s not designed to be useful.
 It’s meant to feel like something funny in the back of your mind.